-AIM has locations in Kitchener, Halton and now Cambridge where a safe & supportive environment is provided.
+AIM has locations in Kitchener, Oakville and now Cambridge where a safe & supportive environment is provided.
 Participants engage in meaningful activities that promote personal growth and community inclusion.

 AIM provides opportunities for participants to develop confidence, build life skills and increase independence.
 AIM programming assists participants to develop work skills and engage in purposeful community involvement through volunteerism.

 AIM unites persons with developmental disABILITIES who are interested in building friendships and expanding their social network.